Machine-learning regression methods for American-style path-dependent contracts: Numerical investigations

 Figure~\ref{fig:lxs_sensitivity} shows the results for Delta and Gamma sensitivities for the fixed-strike version of the payoff.
 We calculate option sensitivities for different lengths $M$ of the moving-window by means of the LSMC method with polynomials basis functions with risk factor set $\risk{3}$ with the same settings used for the fixed-strike Asian payoff.

-We can see that the Gamma function is not discontinuous, as in the American put case described in Section~\ref{sec:sensitivity}, since in the present case we wait for $M-1$ days to start the early-termination period, as described in Section~\ref{sec:amerasian}.
-However, its value abruptly increases after moneyness around $80\%$ to decrease back to zero at higher moneyness.
-We notice minor noisy area in calculating the Gamma sensitivity, while Delta is always very smooth.
+We can see that the Gamma function is continuous, as in the fixed-strike Asian option case, see Section~\ref{subsec:sensitivity_asian}.
+As in such case we notice minor noisy area in calculating the Gamma sensitivity, while Delta is always very smooth.

-\subsection{Callable certificates}
+\section{Callable certificates}

+In the previous numerical section we have seen that polynomial basis functions or random networks, in particular the R-FFNN architecture, seem the best choices whenever we can prune the input features of unnecessary information, as we do when we choose the risk factor $\risk{2}$.

+However, we must exploit the specific form tof the payoff to devise the right risk-factor set.
+In general, if we deal with more complex situations, we could not introduce such simplifications.
+In order to understand the challenge of this cases we analyze a class of investment products actively traded in the market: callable certificates.